magento/pagebuilder-docs/docs/extend-existing-content-type/how-to-extend-appearances.md

 ### Testing your work

-After adding your CSS, run your Less transpiler, clean your cache (`bin/magento cache:clean`),drag a Banner to the Admin stage, open the editor, and take a look at your new Banner field being rendered in the form, similar to what's shown here:
+After adding your CSS/Less, run your Less transpiler, clean your cache (`bin/magento cache:clean`), drag a new Banner to the Admin stage, open the form editor, and take a look at your new field being rendered for every appearance in the form, similar to what's shown here:

 ![Appearance fieldset](../images/appearance-fieldset.png){:width="934px" height="auto"}